The CIX VFR Club

 5. A member's Membership Category will be granted only by the Membership Secretary, and cannot be assumed by a member until confirmed by the Club.

 6. New Members will be granted Associate Member status until they have taken part in a Club flight, after which they will be promoted to Full Membership.
-Full Membership status remains as long as they comply with Rule 7 & Rule 12 below.
+Full Membership status remains as long as they comply with Rule 7 and Rule 16 and/or Rule 17 below.

-13. All members must comply with the rules of VATSIM and the Internet.
+13. All members must comply with the rules of VATSIM or IVAO, as required under the terms of their memberships of those organisations; and the Internet.

 14. Copyright of any files made available for download from the Club web site or the Forum remains the property of the author, unless otherwise stated.
 Members must not make copyrighted material available for download unless they own the copyright or have the written consent from the owner of the copyrighted material.